Shallow water marine environment: Characteristics

 Shallow marine environments are typically characterized by clear and shallow water.
-The distributional patterns of marine organisms in these environments can be used to define different types of shallow marine environments based on temperature, which can also provide insights into past patterns in Paleolithic zones.
+The distributional patterns of marine organisms in these environments can be used to define different types of shallow marine environments based on temperature, which can also provide insights into past patterns in paleolithic zones.

 The boundaries between different shallow marine environment types in terms of climatic zones are not always agreed upon.
 However, three major criteria are used to define SME types: faunal provinces, faunal elements, and latitude.

 Carbonate factory zones

-Carbon dioxide is removed from the atmosphere when it dissolves in seawater and turns into carbonic acid.
-The acid then weathers rocks, creating bicarbonate and other ions.
-Calcium carbonate is a precipitate from calcium and the bicarbonate ions, while the carbon is precipitates as limestone.
-Many shallow marine environments are associated with carbonate factory zones, where processes that remove CO_{2} from the water change bicarbonate ions into carbonate ions, supporting lime precipitation.
-These processes include increasing temperature, intense evaporation, and mixing water that is high in CO_{3} and low in calcium cations with seawater.
+Carbon dioxide is removed from the Earth atmosphere when it dissolves in seawater and forms carbonic acid.
+It then weathers rocks, producing bicarbonate and other ions.
+Calcium carbonate precipitates from calcium and the bicarbonate ions.
+Its long accumulation in thick geological layers gives rise to limestone formations.
+Many shallow marine environments are associated with carbonate factory zones, where processes that remove CO_{2} from the water transform bicarbonate ions into carbonate ions, supporting lime precipitation.
+These processes include increasing temperature, intense evaporation, and mixing water that is high in CO3(2-) and low in calcium cations with seawater.

 Changes in limestone composition over geologic time

-Over geologic time, the composition of limestone has changed from calcite-rich to aragonite-rich.
-This change is influenced by the presence of magnesium ions, which can inhibit calcite precipitation.
-Aragonite and calcite have the same chemical formula but a different crystal system, although aragonite is less prone to magnesium inhibition.
-Changes in the Mg/Ca ratio over geologic time, influenced by seafloor spreading and tectonic plate movement, have also increased aragonite abundance.
+Over geologic time, the composition of limestone has changed from the unstable and more soluble aragonite-rich to the more stable calcite-rich.
+This change is influenced by the presence of magnesium ions, the second most abundant cations in seawater, which can inhibit calcite precipitation.
+Aragonite and calcite have the same chemical formula but a different crystalline structure.
+Aragonite is less prone to magnesium inhibition.
+Changes in the Mg/Ca ratio over geologic time, influenced by seafloor spreading and tectonic plate movement, have also contributed to controlling aragonite abundance and distribution.